1 8 Of 75

 Introduction: Understanding the Problem

 The core question is: what is 1/8 of 75?
-This seemingly simple problem introduces fundamental mathematical concepts, primarily focusing on fractions and their application in real-world calculations.
+Still, this seemingly simple problem introduces fundamental mathematical concepts, primarily focusing on fractions and their application in real-world calculations.
 We'll break down the problem step-by-step, using different approaches to solidify your understanding.
 Mastering this type of calculation lays the groundwork for more complex mathematical problem-solving.
 This article will equip you with the tools to confidently tackle similar fractional problems and apply them to diverse situations.

 Method 1: Direct Calculation Using Multiplication